therecharge/point-bridge/README.md

 This project was created through node.js+express.
 Search for the relevant tutorial and check it out.

-It is recommended to deploy using EB.
+It is recommended to deploy using AWS ElasticBeanstalk.